 PIN numbers are often collected using small hidden cameras that are either attached directly to the ATM or close enough to view the keypad.

 Thieves will often conceal them in a piece of plastic that appears to be part of the machine.
 A popular location for hidden cameras is just above the screen or on the side walls of the ATM (if there are any).
 In the case below, the thieves attached a security mirror to the machine that concealed the camera.

 Skimmers and Keypad Overlays

 Skimmers are often attached directly to the card port of the ATM and they are made to look like part of the ATM.
 You should always inspect the card entry port carefully for anything suspicious.
 If the entry port is protruding, don’t be afraid to test it by pulling on it or trying to twist it.

 You should always inspect the keypad to see if it is loose or appears to sit up too high.
 Thieves often use fake keyboard overlays (shown below) to record your PIN.

 This one is the hardest to detect because the skimming device has been installed inside the machine itself.
 The most common way that thieves accomplish this is by bribing a technician responsible for working on the machines.

-Security journalist Michael Krebs found a large number of ATM’s with internal skimming devices when he came to the Yucatan Peninsula in 2015.
+Security journalist Brian Krebs found a large number of ATM’s with internal skimming devices when he came to the Yucatan Peninsula in 2015.
 He even found them in ATM’s located inside “secure” resorts.
 To read his articles, click HERE.